XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 xero_client.refresh_token_set(token_set)

-# If using the Accounting API
+# doc assumes you are
 api_instance = xero_client.accounting_api
 # Or for methods in the Assets API
 api_instance = xero_client.asset_api

 xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
 opts = {
-  where: 'Status==\"' + TrackingCategory.StatusEnum.ACTIVE + '\"', # String | Filter by an any element
+  where: "Status==#{XeroRuby::Accounting::TrackingCategory::ACTIVE}", # String | Filter by an any element

   order: 'Name ASC', # String | Order by an any element

   include_archived: true # Boolean | e.g. includeArchived=true - Categories and options with a status of ARCHIVED will be included in the response
 }
 begin
-  #Allows you to retrieve tracking categories and options
+  # Allows you to retrieve tracking categories and options
   result = api_instance.get_tracking_categories(xero_tenant_id, opts)
   p result
 rescue XeroRuby::Accounting::ApiError => e